on June 1, 2021 (last modified on May 11, 2022) • 12 minute read

 Acronym Media’s Gellena Lukats shares more examples: “If the goal is purchasing a hotel room, we would use a ‘Book Now’ CTA.
 If the consumer is taken to an informational page for more details, ‘Learn More.’”

 Picking the relevant CTA helps you send a clear message about what you want your potential customer to do.
 And as Lukats adds, “the goal should really be to guide the consumer along the user journey, and give them the best user experience, utilizing CTAs that will resonate for each vertical, advertiser, campaign, audience, and ad unit.”
+You can measure the effectiveness of your CTAs using these social media dashboards.

 Editor’s note: Learn how ads in your campaign are performing on an individual level using this Facebook Ads (Ad Drilldown) dashboard template.
 It shows you metrics like CTR by ad, leads by ad, ROAS by ad, impressions by ad, and a lot more on one screen.